charlabine/WHSTechNotes/journal.md

 Computer science impacts my life because the little programs made with it i use for my work and stuff and it also works mobiley even though the apps were made off of computer science and i use my phone to text and communicate.
+# October 10, 2024

+# October 15, 2024
+1.coding teaches you to think quck and memorize little but important details
+2. coding skills can lead to positions such as software engineer and others.
+3.it can make people make their own movement and stuff
+# October 21, 2024
+Ai can automate repetetive task such as data entry, appointment scheduling,and billing. its helps people see realisticly how thungs would be if it were to actually happen it can be harmful because it can make up nad things or fake things that make people belive in stuff that isnt real almost like rumors or lies.